microsoft/fluentui/packages/make-styles/etc/make-styles.api.md

 // @internal (undocumented)
 export function createCSSVariablesProxy(prefix?: string): unknown;

-// Warning: (ae-forgotten-export) The symbol "MakeStylesDOMRendererOptions" needs to be exported by the entry point index.d.ts
-//
-// @public (undocumented)
+// @public
-export function createDOMRenderer(options?: MakeStylesDOMRendererOptions): MakeStylesRenderer;
+export function createDOMRenderer(options?: MakeStylesRendererOptions): MakeStylesRenderer;

 // Warning: (ae-internal-missing-underscore) The name "DEFINITION_LOOKUP_TABLE" should be prefixed with an underscore because the declaration is marked as @internal
 //